LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout-5pt-stencil.rst

 Five-point Stencil Computation (Offset Layout)
 ------------------------------------------------

-This section contains an exercise to work through in the file ``RAJA/exercises/offset-layout-stencil.cpp``.
+This section contains an exercise file ``RAJA/exercises/offset-layout-stencil.cpp`` for you to work through if you wish to get some practice with RAJA.
+The file ``RAJA/exercises/offset-layout-stencil.cpp`` contains complete working code for the examples discussed in this section.
+You can use the solution file to check your work and for guidance if you get stuck.

 Key RAJA features shown in the following example:

-  * ``RAJA::Kernel`` loop execution template
+  * ``RAJA::Kernel`` loop execution template and execution policies
-  *  RAJA kernel execution policies
   * ``RAJA::View`` multi-dimensional data access
   * ``RAJA:make_offset_layout`` method to create an offset Layout

-The file ``RAJA/exercises/offset-layout-stencil_solution.cpp`` contains complete working code for the examples discussed in this section.

 The examples in this section apply a five-point stencil to the interior cells of a two-dimensional lattice and stores a resulting sum in a second